UWPCE-PythonCert/PythonCertDevel/_sources/modules/SpecialMethodsAndProtocols.rst.txt

     In [22]: p1 / "a_filename"
     Out[22]: PosixPath('/Users/Chris/PythonStuff/UWPCE/PythonCertDevel/a_filename')

 While this is not division in any sense, the slash *is* used as a path separator -- so this does make intuitive sense.
+At least to me -- I think it's pretty cool.

 Comparing
 ---------